qeryz/AI-GameofHex/README.md

 ### Body
 The board is represented by a graph.
 Each board position corresponds to one node identified by a number and marked with a sign.

 Signs: '.' = available, 'X' = player1, 'O' = player2.

 There is an edge connecting two nodes if those nodes are neighbor positions in the board.
 There are 4 extra virtual nodes (WEST, EAST, NORTH and SOUTH) connected to nodes of the start and end positions in the board.
-WEST and EAST start 'O'.
-NORTH and SOUTH start 'X'.
+WEST and EAST start and end for 'O'.
+NORTH and SOUTH start and end for 'X'.
-At each move, the selected position is marked with the player's sign and assigned edges that correspond to said position If start virtual node and end virtual node are in the same path, then there is a winner.
+At each move, the selected position is marked with the player's sign and assigned edges that correspond to said position.
+If start virtual node and end virtual node are in the same path, then there is a winner.

 AI plays using Monte Carlo simulations to make the best move at each round.
 To implement a best move for AI, every available position in the board is evaluated to check what is the best next move.
-A win probability (probability of win in a set of >= 1000 random simulations) is calculated and the position with higher probability is chosen.
+A win probability (probability of win in a set of <= 1000 random simulations) is calculated and the position with higher probability is chosen.